kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 The layering is phenomenal and addresses many of the problems with current live media protocols.
 I fully support the goals of the working group and the IETF process.

-However, there are fundamental flaws with MoqTransport.
+However, there are some flaws with MoqTransport that I'd like to address.
 It's been years and we're still unable to align on the most critical property of the transport... how to utilize QUIC.
-The draft is littered with optional properties, flags, and delivery preferences in an attempt to find middle ground with nothing concrete on either side.
+The draft compromises by supporting multiple different approaches, but it does by leaving important properties undefined.
 In our RUSH to standardize a protocol, the QUICR solutions have led to WARP in ideals.

-This fork is meant to be constructive.
+This fork is meant to be a constructive, alternative vision.
-An alternative vision, where we embrace the properties of QUIC instead of shunning and later reinventing them.
-My hope is that this draft can start a conversation on how to improve MoqTransport, or at the very least, provide a clear contrast.
+I recognize that some of these ideas may he flawed, but my hope is that this draft can start a conversation on how to improve MoqTransport.

 ## Critique
 Before diving into the differences, I want to highlight the major issues with MoqTransport and why a fork is necessary.
-Many of my changes are superficial, but this needs to be addressed before we can move forward.

 ### Object Model
 MoqTransport introduces the concept of Tracks, Groups, and Objects.